CANDCstudio/tomorrowstarted/README.md

 #### *Dragability*

 Another reason to strip down the design for this mock-up, compared to the showcase design, is the way in which our dragibility of windows is implemented.
-There are usability concerns which could not be met with a responsive design.
+There are usability concerns which could not be reliably met in a responsive design.
 It was that question of usability that won the argument for switching over to a single feed system.
 Essentially, simply too much content to try and parse with the showcase website on what would could be a screen as small as that of an iphone se.

+We were aware of the existence of thise [interact.js](https://interactjs.io) project, and strongly considered using it.
+We held off on making use of it in favor of Ariana's vanilla js script, for fear it might have not meshed easily once used with wordpress.

-We tend to provide plenty of padding to a draggable element so that a user can comfortably manage the effect without fussing over either what to drag, and how dragging could lead to accidental scrolling or clicking.
+We tend to provide plenty of padding to a draggable element so that a user can comfortably drag without fussing over being too precise on what they intend to drag, and how dragging could lead to accidental scrolling or clicking.

-The two elements we kept draggable are the *about-us* page and the *spider* daily track button.
-They are at once inconsequential enoguh to the experience of browsing the website and their inclusion essential to the identity of the redesign.
+The two elements we kept draggable for the wordpress mock-up are the *about-us* page and the *spider* daily track button.
+They are at once inconsequential enough to the experience of browsing the website and their inclusion essential to the identity of the redesign.

 <br>